 Raw or used in cooking, herbs, roots, and spices have been used throughout history as a natural remedy for illness and disease.
 They are easy to grow and preserve by drying, freezing, or by making tinctures or teas.

 Astragalus– A powerful remedy that has long used in Traditional Chinese Medicine, astragalus (Astragalus membranaceus) is one of the most potent and restorative food plants you can consume to improve your immunity.
 Said to tone the spleen, blood, and “chi,” astragalus herbs help boost energy levels; restore damaged immunity; regenerate tissue; inhibit the growth and spread of cancer; and strengthen the heart, liver, and lungs, among other functions.
 Studies at the University of Houston have shown that astragalus can improve immune function in cancer patients by increasing T-cell counts.
 Astragalus increases the ability of NK cells and T-cells to kill cancer cells while switching on the anti-tumor activity of Interleukin-2.
 In chemotherapy treatments astragalus provides anti-neoplastic activity and decreases immunosupression.
 Astragalus reduces the consequences with both chemo and radiation of fatigue, weight loss, anemia, nausea and loss of strength while increasing WBC production for leucopenia (a common side effect of immunosuppressive therapy), thereby decreasing life-threatening infections.
-You can find Astragalus Supplements online or at health food.
+You can find Astragalus Supplements online or in health food stores.

 Basil– provides vitamins A, C and K along with iron, manganese, magnesium and potassium.
 It is loaded with flavoniods which helps prevent cellular damage from radiation and oxidation.